onfranciis/chatvoid-server/README.md

 This repository contains the source code for a chatroom web socket built in TypeScript for a NodeJs server without socket\.io.
 A client can be found on https://github.com/onfranciis/chatvoid.
 Feel free to glance through this project and suggest changes via issues.
 Learn how this works [here](./LEARN.md)

+You can get my client at https://github.com/onfranciis/chatvoid

 Kindly give this repo a star :star:

+For enquiries, support or more, contact [hello@onfranciis.dev](mailto:hello@onfranciis.dev)

 ## Tools